sheltermanager/asm3/src/static/pages/manual/_sources/configuration.txt

 Microsoft Excel, OpenOffice Calc, Gnumeric, Google Docs and many other spreadsheet products can all export individual sheets in CSV format.

+.. note:: The screen :menuselection:`Settings --> Export Animals as CSV` produces CSV files in a format that ASM can import.
+This can be used to export and import animals from one ASM database to another.

 .. image:: images/import_csv.png

 The CSV file should have a header row that contains column names that ASM